Slaitroc/RicciPaoliGrisoni/DD.md

 - Section 5: *Implementation, Integration and Test Plan*: Details the tools and methodologies that will be used during the development of the platform to test the correctness and ensure the quality of the software.
 - Section 6: *Effort Spent*: Contains a table with the hours spent by each member of the group to develop this document.
 <!-- (Sam 0.5h)-->

 ## 2 Architectural Design

 The purpose of this chapter is to present a top-down description of the S&C architectural design, covering and justifying every design decision.
-We first introduce the high level components and their interactions, then we further describe these components in more detail through the component view.
+We begin by introducing the high-level components and their interactions, followed by a detailed description of these components through the component view, focusing on their internal structure.
-Next we focus on the deployment and finally on some main runtime views represented through sequence diagrams.
+Next, we address the deployment and conclude with runtime views, represented through sequence diagrams, to illustrate the interactions between the components.

 ### 2.1 Overview: High-level components and their interaction

-The system employs a simple microservices architecture composed of the Presentation, Application, Authenticator service and some DBs to handle the Application Data.
-The choice of a microservices structure enables the system to be scalable and to adapt to increasing demand.
-Additionally, this approach supports deeper decoupling and modularization in the future to handle growing service complexity.
+The system employs a simple microservices architecture composed of the Presentation, Application, and Authenticator services, along with databases to manage the Application data.
+This microservices structure enables the system to be scalable and adaptable to increasing demand.
+Additionally, it supports deeper decoupling and modularization in the future, facilitating the management of growing service complexity.

-The client access to servers content is handled by the proxy, which routes the requests to the right service.
-Using a browser and navigating to the platform's main domain, the proxy routes the users to the web interface, which is provided by the Presentation service, responsible for the user interface and experience.
-The web interface communicates with the Application service through a RESTful API, which is responsible for the business logic.
-The Application service communicates with the DBs through an API that handles the ORM, the data life cycles and the querying.
+Client access to server content is handled by a proxy, which routes requests to the appropriate service.
+When users navigate to the platform's main domain using a browser, the proxy directs them to the Presentation service, which is responsible for the user interface and experience.
+The web interface communicates with the Application service via a RESTful API, which handles the business logic.
+The Application interacts with the databases through an API that manages the ORM, data life cycles, and querying processes.

-The Authenticator service is responsible for the authentication of the users and the management of the sessions.
-All the non-public API calls are routed by the proxy, that acts as an API gateway, through the Authenticator service to ensure that the user is authenticated and authorized to access the requested resource.
+The Authenticator service handles user authentication.
+Non-public API calls pass through the proxy, acting as an API gateway, to verify that users have the necessary permissions to access requested resources.

 ![Overview](./Diagrams/DD/Overview0.png)

 #### 2.1.1 Presentation Service

-The Presentation static content is served to the client when they connect to the web interface.
-This service also provides the client with the web scripts that calls the APIs of the Application service, obtaining the right user's data and triggering the platform logic.
-So at runtime, the calls to other services' APIs are not directly forwarded from the Presentation service but from the client's Endpoints.
+The Presentation service delivers static content to the client upon connection to the platform's main domain.
+It also provides the client with the web scripts needed to call the APIs of the Application service, enabling the retrieval of user-specific data and triggering the platform's logic.
+During runtime, API calls to other services are initiated directly from the client's endpoints, rather than being forwarded through the Presentation service.

 #### 2.1.2 Authenticator Service

-API calls can be public or private.
-While public calls are reachable by non-authenticated user, private ones handles the user's personal data or logic and need authentication to be forwarded and executed.
-Every API call pass through the proxy that, according to the call type, delivers it to the right service: Authenticator service if it is private; the final target service otherwise.
-This service allows a common and centralized place for all services authentication, instead of letting each service autonomously handling this process.
+API calls can be either public or private.
+Public calls are accessible to non-authenticated users, while private calls handle personal user data or sensitive logic and require authentication before they can be executed.
+All API calls are routed through the proxy, which determines the appropriate service based on the call type: private calls are directed to the Authenticator service for validation, while public calls are forwarded directly to the target service.
+This centralized approach to authentication ensures consistency across all services, eliminating the need for each service to handle authentication independently.

 #### 2.1.3 Application Service